wp-plugins/wp-e-commerce-predictive-search/readme.txt

 == Upgrade Notice ==

+= 2.1.1.1 =
+Update your plugin now for 2 code tweaks and 100% compatibility with WordPress Version 3.9.

 = 2.1.1 =
 Update your plugin now for 2 new special characters search functions, 6 associated tweaks and full compatibility with WordPress v3.8.1 and WP e-Commerce v3.8.13.3.